Data Warehouse Concepts

 The centralized table in a star schema is called as FACT table.
 A fact table typically has two types of columns: those that contain facts and those that are foreign keys to dimension tables.
 The primary key of a fact table is usually a composite key that is made up of all of its foreign keys.

-In the example fig 1.6 "Sales Dollar" is a fact(measure) and it can be added across several dimensions.
-Fact tables store different types of measures like additive, non additive and semi additive measures.
+the example fig 1.6 "Sales Dollar" is a fact(measure) and it can be

 Measure Types